 The PNW CESU is a virtual organization originally established in the fall of 2000 by cooperative agreement.
-Since 2000 the agreement has been amended nine times for the addition of new federal and university partners.
+Since 2000 the agreement has been renewed three times (for five-year terms) and amended eleven times for the addition of new federal and university partners.